Globally +-regular varieties and the minimal model program for threefolds in mixed characteristic: Minimal Model Program

-Now the proof follows from the argument of Alexeev-Hacon-Kawamata (\cite[Proposition 2.10]{HaconWitaszekMMP4fold}, \cite{AHK07}); although the statement assumes that the schemes are defined over a field and the boundaries are $\bQ$-divisors, it is valid in our setting as well (in particular, the proof of \cite[Lemma 2.11]{HaconWitaszekMMP4fold} goes through for arbitrary excellent surfaces).
-Note that \cite[Proposition 2.10]{HaconWitaszekMMP4fold} requires the existence of terminalizations (which is assumed in \autoref{thm:special-termination}), and the existence of proper resolutions of singularities (\autoref{thm:proper-resolutions}). \end{proof}
+Now the proof follows from the argument of Alexeev-Hacon-Kawamata (\cite[Proposition 2.10]{HaconWitaszekMMP4fold}, \cite{AHK07}); although the statement assumes that the schemes are defined over a field and the boundaries are $\bQ$-divisors, it is valid in our setting as well (in particular, the proof of \cite[Lemma 2.11]{HaconWitaszekMMP4fold} goes through for arbitrary Noetherian excellent surfaces).
+Note that \cite[Proposition 2.10]{HaconWitaszekMMP4fold} requires the existence of terminalizations (which is assumed in \autoref{thm:special-termination-2}), and the existence of proper resolutions of singularities (\autoref{thm:proper-resolutions}).
+Finally, we point out that, as explained in the proof of \autoref{thm:special-termination}, the divisors $D \subseteq \Supp \Delta_i$ satisfying $\dim D=1$ do not cause any problems. \end{proof}